GrapheneOS/hardened_malloc/README.md

 * `munmap`
 * `write(STDERR_FILENO, buf, len)` (before aborting due to memory corruption)

+The main distinction from a typical malloc implementation is the use of getrandom.
+A common compatibility issue is that existing system call whitelists often omit getrandom partly due to older code using the legacy `/dev/urandom` interface along with the overall lack of security features in mainstream libc implementations.

 Additional system calls when `CONFIG_SEAL_METADATA=true` is set:

 * `pkey_alloc`